 To mount most winches to your vehicle, you’ll typically need some sort of winch bar, which is the same as a bull bar, but it has mounting plates inside the framework already, meaning a winch can just bolt right on.
 Otherwise, a winch can be mounted to a standard bull bar, it may just require some extra work.

 But, before you rush off and buy the first winch you see, there are a couple things you need to consider.

 The line of a 4WD winch will come in one of two different types: aircraft-grade braided steel cable or synthetic rope, usually made from woven nylon or Dyneema.
-Each type has its benefits, with rope being seen as ‘safer’ than cable, as it holds less potential energy when pulling out your mate’s overweight Patrol.
+Each type has its benefits, with the rope being seen as ‘safer’ than cable, as it holds less potential energy when pulling out your mate’s overweight Patrol.

-Synthetic winch rope weighs far less than steel winch cable, but requires more maintenance and is prone to weakening through exposure to water, heat, chemicals and other abrasions.
-On the other hand, steel winch cable is extremely durable but can develop rust and sharp metal burs if not properly cared for.
-It is always recommended to use gloves when handling your 4WD winch and other recovery gear.
+Synthetic winch rope weighs far less than steel winch cable, but requires more tender loving care, and is prone to weakening through exposure to water, heat, chemicals and other abrasions.
+On the other hand, steel winch cable is extremely durable but can develop rust and sharp metal burs if not maintained.
+We always recommend using gloves when handling your 4WD winch and other recovery gear.

 As a general rule of thumb, smaller 4WDs only need a smaller winch (9,500lbs) while larger 4WDs and vehicles towing a trailer require a big winch (12,000lbs).
 That being said, it is sometimes better to be over prepared and so there’s little harm in getting the most powerful winch you can mount on your 4WD.

-A 4WD winch is just one piece of the puzzle to getting yourself out of a bog.
-Browse our huge range of pulling straps, recovery points, winch parts and recovery kits to get yourself out of the mud, sand or rocks and back onto the track!
+A 4WD winch is just one piece of the muddy puzzle to getting yourself out of a bog.
+Browse our huge range of pulling straps, recovery points, winch parts and recovery kits to get yourself out of the mud, sand or rocks, and back onto the track!